webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Foci/Crafts-Illusions.md

 ---
 aliases:
-  - Crafts Illusions
+- "Crafts Illusions"
 tags:
 - Compendium/CSRD/en/Foci
 - Focus/Category/
-title: Crafts Illusions
-collection: Foci
-kind: Compendium
 ---

 ## Crafts Illusions
 You fashion images from light that are so perfect they seem real.